simgrid/simgrid/docs/source/Configuring_SimGrid.rst

 .......................

-The ``model-checker/max-depth`` can set the maximum depth of the exploration graph of the model-checker.
+The ``model-checker/max-depth`` can set the maximum depth of the exploration graph of the model checker.
 If this limit is reached, a logging message is sent and the results might not be exact.

 By default, there is not depth limit.